AI-ANK/AI-Real-Estate-Search-Qdrant/README.md

 # AI Real Estate Search - Powered by Qdrant and Llamaindex

-NY Housing Market Explorer is a Streamlit-based application designed to revolutionize the real estate search process with the power of AI.
-Utilizing Qdrant for efficient similarity searches and LlamaIndex for advanced natural language processing, this application offers users an intuitive way to find their dream property in New York.
+This is a Streamlit-based application designed to revolutionize the real estate search process with the power of AI.
+Utilizing Qdrant for efficient vector similarity searches and LlamaIndex for advanced natural language processing, this application offers users an intuitive way to find their dream property in New York.

 ## Features
 - **Interactive UI**: Explore New York's housing market through a user-friendly web interface.